CAES-WebTeam/caes-faculty-2023/readme.md

-# :teacher: CAES Faculty 2023 Theme
+# :woman_teacher: CAES Faculty 2023 Theme

 This repo is for the 2023 WordPress theme for UGA CAES and Extension faculty sites.
 It's a block theme with ready-to-go patterns designed for faculty websites.
 It also supports the site editor for further customization.